 Just keep Medicare Part A and Medicare Part B (aka Original Medicare) as your insurance coverage and add Medicare Part D prescription coverage.
 Of course, with just Medicare Part A and Medicare Part B and no other coverage, a person still has unlimited financial risk should you get sick or injured.
 Your portion of the medical cost could still result in financial hardship.
 You have no MOOP limit.
 That is because Original Medicare was never intended to be full stand-alone medical coverage.
 It was intended to be a part of your health insurance program.

 Most people are justifiably uncomfortable with having unlimited financial risk in the case of a medical event.

-So, your first choice is to do nothing.
-Just keep your Medicare Part A and Medicare Part B. If you do, you have no MOOP, your financial risk is unlimited.
-Your other two choices are there to limit your MOOP so you have a defined and manageable risk.
+So, your first choice leaves you open to unlimited your financial risk.
+Your other two choices exist to limit your MOOP so you have a defined and manageable risk.

-A third option is to trade in your Medicare Part A and Medicare Part B for a Medicare Advantage Plan.
+You may choose to trade in your Medicare Part A and Medicare Part B for a Medicare Advantage Plan.
 To be clear, a Medicare Advantage Plan is not a Medicare supplement.
 It does not supplement your Original Medicare, it replaces it.
 You still must pay your Medicare Part B monthly premium to Medicare, but you are no longer using Original Medicare.
 You don’t use your red, white and blue Medicare card.
 The insurance company you choose for a Medicare Advantage plan will issue you their own insurance card for the plan you enrolled in.
-I have a separate video called Medicare Advantage Plans Explained if want to learn more and see if they re right for you.
+I have a separate video called Medicare Advantage Plans Explained if want to learn more and see if they’re right for you.

 The next obvious questions you may be asking then is “What are the benefits of Original Medicare that we get to keep when we enroll in a Medicare supplement plan?” and “By how much can I limit my financial risk?”.